HarshineeSriram/Image-Content-Filtration/README.md

 was to create a tool that is light-weight and robust but, at the same time, does not compromise a lot on the observed accuracy.
-During the research phase of this project, multiple recommended deep learning models were tested on the curated dataset, such as: Inception V3, Inception V4, MobileNet V1[3], MobileNet V2, VGG16 and Resnet50.
+During the research phase of this project, multiple recommended deep learning models were tested on the curated dataset, such as Inception V3, Inception V4, MobileNet V1[3], MobileNet V2, VGG16 and Resnet50.
 Upon comparisons, MobileNet V1 was unanimously selected based on its performance, size requirements, and processing time.
-Algorithms that further reduce the size of a neural-network architecture were also tested out (for example: layer-based pruning and knowledge distillation systems), but the performance of the resulting model was considerably worse (although this subset model was a fraction of the size).
+Algorithms that further reduce the size of a neural-network architecture were also tested out (for example layer-based pruning and knowledge distillation systems), but the performance of the resulting model was considerably worse (although this subset model was a fraction of the size).
 Due to time constraints, it was decided to proceed with the originally